mglantz/advanced-networking-workshop/labs/lab-1/README.md

 $ ansible -i inventory leafs -m arista.eos.eos_facts
 ```

-:exclamation: This is an advanced ask and there is no shame in copying the solution in true open source fashion.
+:exclamation: This is an advanced ask and there is no shame in copying the solution below in true open source fashion.

 <details>
 <summary>Show solution</summary>